Home → Florida Investor Selling Guide

 Buyer's Agent Commission

-Investment properties held in LLCs, trusts, or other entities can be listed on the Florida MLS.
+Investment properties held in LLCs, trusts, or other entities can be sold on the Florida market.
 The listing will show the entity as the seller.
 You'll need to provide authorization documentation confirming you are authorized to sell on behalf of the entity.

 Case Study: 10 Flips Per Year — MLS vs. Off-Market